Contact Us for a Free Consultation (213) 542-0979

 They did not meet their burden, and because the defendant starts with the presumption that they're innocent unless the prosecutors meet their high standard of proving their case beyond a reasonable doubt, you must find this defendant not guilty.

-So, that's one of the things that I talk about with clients when I sit down with them.
+That's one of the things I discuss with clients when I sit down with them.
 I say, listen, if this case goes to trial, they present their evidence, we present our evidence – here's what it's going to look at at the end to a jury, and here's what the jury is going to have to find in order for you to be found not guilty.

 Suppose we don't feel very confident that they'll find you not guilty after the closing argument in this criminal trial.
-In that case, you're not going to trial because if you go to trial, then you lose; you're probably going to end up with a much harsher punishment than if you had just worked out a resolution with the prosecutor or through the judge.
+In that case, you're not going to trial because if you do, you'll likely lose; you're probably going to end up with a much harsher punishment than if you had just worked out a resolution with the prosecutor or through the judge.

 This underscores the importance of a well-prepared and effectively delivered closing argument.
 So, we're talking about a jury trial right from the beginning.